(Dunreyth Alpacas is not a petting farm)

 They gave up their profession as Nurses to run their herd of alpacas on their own land in Adsdean Park.

-SEE WALKING PAGE FOR DETAILS.
+SEE WALKS & BOOKINGS PAGE FOR DETAILS.
 An Alpaca walking Experience second to none.

 They breed friendly alpacas in a variety of colours for their fibre and the manufacture of unique hand knitted garments which can be purchased from their onsite shop.